 It depends.
 Some side effects of Rexulti may be temporary and last a few days or weeks.

-Most mild side effects, such as headache and tremors (shaking you can’t control), should go away on their own.
+Most mild side effects, such as headache and tremors (shaking you cannot control), should go away on their own.
 But some other side effects, such as weight gain or akathisia (feelings of restlessness and inability to sit still), may not go away with time.

 If you have side effects that last a long time, bother you, or become severe, be sure to talk with your doctor.